dmytro-kuzmenko/dmytro-kuzmenko/README.md

 ## About

-I am a Data Science Engineering Manager at LITSLINK where I lead and supervise a team of 20 ML engineers.
-I am exploring the realms of Robotics and Reinforcement Learning as a PhD candidate at NaUKMA.
-I also teach Computer Vision, Machine Learning, NLP, and Reinforcement Learning for grad and undergrad students as a Senior Lecturer at National University of Kyiv-Mohyla Academy.
+I am a Data Science Engineering Manager at LITSLINK, where I lead and supervise a team of 22 ML engineers.
+In this role, I have successfully architected and deployed multiple complex end-to-end machine learning pipelines, driving significant improvements in performance and scalability.

+I am also pursuing a PhD in Robotics and Reinforcement Learning at NaUKMA, focusing on innovative research in cross-embodiment and sim-to-real transfer for robotic mobile manipulation tasks.
+My work aims to bridge the gap between simulation and real-world applications, enhancing efficiency and accuracy.

+As a Senior Lecturer at the National University of Kyiv-Mohyla Academy, I teach courses in Computer Vision, Machine Learning, NLP, and Reinforcement Learning to undergraduate and graduate students.
+My passion for education is reflected in my commitment to mentoring and inspiring the next generation of AI professionals.

+Additionally, I frequently speak at AI conferences and events, sharing insights on real-world applications of AI and contributing to the broader Ukrainian AI community.

 ---
 ## Connect with me